I receive hundreds of tech questions every week, and there are some questions that get asked on a regular basis.

 And now, one final point: Please don’t think I’m trying to discourage you from using Facebook and your other social media accounts to share the high points of your life with your family and friends, because I’m not.

-After all, social media offers many ways to instantly connect with others and quickly share things that could only be shared in person or through postal mail in times past.
+After all, social media offers many ways to instantly connect with others and instantly share things that could only be shared in person or through postal mail in times past.

 I’m merely suggesting that you take a few moments to think of any possible repercussions before you upload a photo to a social media website and click the “Post” button.

-Bonus tip #1: This post explains why there’s really no such thing as privacy on Facebook.
+Bonus tip: This post explains why there’s really no such thing as privacy on Facebook.